Altona (Vic.)

 Altona has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 25 projects that could affect this region.
-Notable initiatives include Maidstone Street Level Crossing Removal (Altona), Level Crossing Removal - Maidstone Street Altona, Altona / Racecourse Road Ford Crossing Rebuild, and Altona Pier Redevelopment.
-The following list details those most likely to be relevant.
+Twenty-five projects have been identified by AreaSearch as potentially impacting the area, with key ones including Maidstone Street Level Crossing Removal (Altona), Level Crossing Removal - Maidstone Street Altona, Altona / Racecourse Road Ford Crossing Rebuild, and Altona Pier Redevelopment.

 Professional plan users can use the search below to filter and access additional projects.